Cookies on this website

 Short Biography

-Dr. Clement Twumasi joined the Oxford University Nuffield Department of Medicine (Experimental Medicine) as a full-time Medical Statistician (on 4th September 2023).
+Dr. Clement Twumasi joined the Oxford University Nuffield Department of Medicine (Experimental Medicine) as a full-time Medical Statistician (on September 4, 2023).
 This position at Oxford University NDM, coupled with his outstanding academic track record (within and outside the UK), also helped him successfully receive the UK’s prestigious 3-year Global Talent Visa for Exceptional Talents.
 He will support exciting research to advance understanding of vaccination in chronic disease and aging, and approaches for the prevention and treatment of persistent viral infections such as HIV/HBV/HCV.
-Based at the Medawar Building for Pathogen Research, he will work with Professors Eleanor Barnes and John Frater (Department for Experimental Medicine) and Professor Susanna Dunachie (Tropical Medicine) on projects within the scope of the ‘Vaccines in Chronic Disease and Aging’ subtheme of the Oxford Biomedical Research Centre theme ‘Life-saving Vaccines’.
+Based at the Medawar Building for Pathogen Research, he will work with Professors Eleanor Barnes, John Frater and Paul Klenerman (NDM Experimental Medicine Division) and Professor Susanna Dunachie (Tropical Medicine) on projects within the scope of the ‘Vaccines in Chronic Disease and Aging’ subtheme of the Oxford Biomedical Research Centre theme ‘Life-saving Vaccines’.
+As a medical statistician, he also collaborates with the Oxford University Jenner Institute (where I provide statistical consulting services), and the Oxford Vaccine Group.

 Prior to this new position at Oxford University, Dr. Twumasi was a full-time Clinical Trials Statistician at the Imperial College London School of Public Health/Imperial Clinical Trials Unit, as well as a former postdoctoral researcher at the Oxford University Statistics Department and a Biostatistician at the Oxford University Nuffield Departments of Orthopaedics, Rheumatology, and Musculoskeletal Sciences (NDORMS).
 He completed his PhD in Mathematics at Cardiff University (from 2018 to 2021) as a Vice Chancellor's Scholar.
 Clement has a very robust background in Statistics and Mathematics.
 He has developed new interests in clinical trial studies, and one of his long-term career goals is to establish a career and expertise in trial methodologies; in addition to becoming a lecturer/professor in Statistics/Mathematics coupled with statistical consultancy services in the foreseeable future.